© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Medieval settlement including part of open field system, 200m south of Bank Farm is a scheduled monument protected by Historic England under reference 1018871.
 View the official record →

-The medieval settlement located 200 metres south of Bank Farm in Derbyshire is a scheduled ancient monument representing a nucleated or dispersed agricultural community of the medieval period.
+The medieval settlement located approximately 200 metres south of Bank Farm in Derbyshire is a scheduled ancient monument representing a significant example of medieval occupation and agricultural organization.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018871.

 Medieval settlement including part of open field system, 200m south of Bank Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1018871.